VBWCaesar/aitour26-BRK441-Build-and-launch-AI-agents-fast-with-Azure-AI-Foundry-and-the-AI-Toolkit/docs/demos/create-agents.md

 # Demo Instructions: Create an Agent

-**Instructions**: Navigate to the **Agent Builder** and create a new agent.
-Name the agent **Cora**.
+**Instructions**: Navigate to the **Agent Builder** and select the v1 agent.
 Select the **Azure AI Foundry GPT-4o** model as the model.

-**Script**: Here it the Agent Builder, I created a new agent named Cora.​ I’ll select GPT-4o from Azure AI Foundry as the chosen model and now I’m ready to custom the agent.​
+**Script**: Here in the Agent Builder, I created a new agent named Cora.​ I’ll select GPT-4o from Azure AI Foundry as the chosen model and now I’m ready to customize the agent.​

 ---